thiendsu2303/pool-api/README.md

 ### Unit Tests
 Unit tests are located in src/test/java/com/example/pool_api/controller/PoolControllerTest.java.

-Unit tests are located in src/test/java/com/example/pool_api/controller/PoolControllerTest.java.
+To launch the Unit Test are defined in this file.
+You just need to launch PoolControllerTest.java file in IDE.

 Example test cases: